Grade Level Equivalent:

 Guided Reading Level:

-Character and Values, Pride and Self-Esteem, Respect, Family Life
+Pride and Self-Esteem, Helping Others, Family Life

 Young Stanley Lambchop is a perfectly nice, average boy who leads a perfectly nice, average life.
 But one morning something is different: Stanley's bulletin board has fallen on him during the night, and when his parents pull him out from under it, they find that he is suddenly only half-an-inch thick.